arieldelg/zapier-integration/README.md

 - **Polling Triggers:** The integration uses polling to detect new projects, which may introduce a delay compared to webhooks but is simpler and more reliable for the Wistia API.
 - **Minimal Field Exposure:** Only essential fields for project creation and retrieval are exposed to keep the integration simple and focused.
 - **Custom Auth:** Chose custom authentication to support API token and base URL flexibility, rather than hardcoding for a single Wistia instance.
+- **Dynamic Dropdown for Deletion:** Added a dynamic dropdown for project selection in the delete action to improve user experience, as recommended by Zapier best practices.

 ---